Direct Funding

 Supports young people making the transition from paediatric care in CHI Crumlin to Adult CHD Care in the Mater Hospital, Dublin at age 16.

 Paul Gillen was a young man from Ballyroan in Dublin.
 He lived his short life battling CHD but, sadly, Paul passed away suddenly in his early twenties.
 Grieving his immense loss, his family established the Paul Gillen Fund to support other young people with CHD.
-The PG Fund supports adolescents (age 16-20 yrs) who are making the difficult transition from the familiar environment of CHI Crumlin that they have grown-up with, to attending adult CHD care in the Mater Hospital.
+The PG Fund supports adolescents (age 16-25 yrs) who are making the difficult transition from the familiar environment of CHI Crumlin where they have received care from birth, to attending adult CHD care in the Mater Hospital.
 The fund aims to support adolescents with the practical and emotional challenges of starting independent life while managing their illness.

 Applications for support from the fund must be made by a Clinical Nurse Specialist/Medial Social worker at the Children’s Heart Centre, CHI Crumlin, or the Adult CHD Unit, Mater Hospital, Dublin.
 Unfortunately, we do not accept direct applications.